 So one of the things about borders is that you can’t just cross them willy-nilly: you need permission from whoever is in charge of the areas that border is for.
 That’s as true for people as it is for goods, for services and for money.

 Now, these permissions can be super lax, to the point where you can just take stuff across the border without even having to inform anyone.
-Think of the European Union, where member states can swap stuff and their people can move as much as they like.
+Think of the European Union, where member states can freely swap stuff and their people can move around as much as they like.
 We call these open borders.

 Or border permissions can be super strict, sometimes to the point where nothing is allowed to cross the border at all.
 Think of North Korea, who doesn’t allow its citizens to leave the country.
 We call these (you guessed it) closed borders.